Frequently Asked Questions

 When can I get the vaccine?

-Washington is currently in Phase 1B - Tier 1 of the phased approach and is prioritizing appointments for individuals 65 and older, or 50 and older if they live in a multigenerational household.
+Washington is currently in Phase 1B - Tiers 3 and 4 of the phased approach and is prioritizing individuals that qualify under those guidelines.
+Phase and Tier information changes frequently, so we encourage community members to check the Washington state Department of Health website to determine their vaccine eligibility.
 Vaccine appointments are dependent upon vaccine availability and weekly shipments of vaccine from the state of Washington.
 Phase eligible patients can now join the waitlist.

 Are COVID-19 vaccines safe?

 The FDA's job is to ensure that all vaccines are safe and effective.
 Both the Pfizer and Moderna vaccines have been extensively studied and have completed the three clinical study levels required before a vaccine can be approved.
 While the timeline has moved quickly given the nature of the pandemic, all appropriate steps to ensure the safety and efficacy of the vaccine have been completed.
 And as with any medication or vaccine, once the product is released to the general public where many more people receive it, there is a very small chance that very rare unexpected side effects will occur and that is why we will be monitoring people for 15 minutes after they receive the vaccine.
 Learn more about COVID vaccine safety from the CDC.